emoon/minifb/README.md

 cd build
 cmake .. -DUSE_WAYLAND_API=ON
 ```

+> *Note*: On Wayland, some of the behavior is different:
+- Out of the window flags, only `WF_RESIZABLE` and `WF_FULLSCREEN` are supported
+- If `WF_RESIZABLE` is used, the passed window size is not guaranteed, but a resize event is always sent immediately
+- Resizing is laggy (there is no good way to get around this, since the transparency could only be replaced by a base color, but there is no good way to let the user set that)
+- The update function must be called every frame, since all communication with the server happens in there (ping-pong, input processing)

 ## Web (WASM)
 Download and install [Emscripten](https://emscripten.org/).
 When configuring your CMake build, specify the Emscripten toolchain file.
 Then proceed to build as usual.